The Ungrateful Poor

 Suddenly, I was pummeled by God, or at least that’s how it felt, with a review of the course of events that had transpired.
 Here’s a chronology of those events:

-• My book is the story of how God reached into my pain and suffering at the hands of others, and my own sinfulness, and spoke healing into my brokenness.
+• My book is the story of how God reached into my pain and suffering at the hands of others and my own sinfulness and spoke healing into my brokenness.
 He used the process of writing the book and the opportunities I had to speak to continue that healing, which in turn, has helped others who have shared their own experiences with me.

 • Graduate school was really, really, REALLY a struggle for me.
-Writing graduate-level papers and reading the works of theologians like Thomas Aquinas and Bernard Lonergan, made my head explode!
+Writing graduate-level papers and reading the works of theologians like Thomas Aquinas and Bernard Lonergan made my head explode!
 I was anxious for most of those three years.
 I felt inadequate at best and downright stupid at worst.

 • One of my last classes dealt with the foundations of ministry.
 I remember my professor telling me at the end of the semester that I had a simple way of approaching ministry that would serve me well.
 He was telling me that I didn’t need to feel incompetent because I couldn’t put together a string of theological thoughts that would rival the best in the field.
 But I didn’t understand or appreciate his words at the time.

 • Just before graduation, I asked my pastor, “Do I still have a job when I get out of here?”
 He replied matter-of-factly, “No.” I was shocked!
-He stated that because of the economy they could not afford to hire an associate.
+He stated that because of the economy, they could not afford to hire an Associate.
 I was devastated and shaken to my foundation.
 Fear got the best of me.
-If I was going to apply for a position in a different church, how would I fair in the interview process?
+If I was going to apply for a position in a different church, how would I fare in the interview process?
 Even though I had a 3.7 GPA, I had little confidence in my abilities, especially since I knew there would be lots of applicants and very few positions available.
 Oh yeah, and I was old.

 Do you see how God has moved in my life over all these years?
-I didn’t until that fateful trip in my car last week, when all of these events and situations came flooding into my head – then my heart.
+I didn’t until that fateful trip in my car last week when all of these events and situations came flooding into my head – then my heart.
 And, just as with Job, God spoke:

 Linda, Linda, Linda, what am I going to do with you?!
 I called you to write a book, to do some speaking, and to go to graduate school.
 Who told you you were going to be a famous writer, speaker, or preacher?!
-Much of the time you ran off on your own without waiting on me; without even consulting me.
-You had it all figured out and then when it didn’t happen the way you planned it, you came complaining to me.
-My time is not your time, my ways are not your ways.
+Much of the time, you ran off on your own without waiting on Me, without even consulting me.
+You had it all figured out and then when it didn’t happen the way you planned it, you came complaining to Me.
+My time is not your time; my ways are not your ways.
 It’s about obedience and trust, Linda.
 I think you are finally ready to hear that.

 Why, according to your timing, has it taken so long?
 It was important for you to feel the pain of the loss and suffering of your past and to go through your own healing process before you could enter the sacred space of others who suffer.
 This is Holy Ground that I am asking you to step into.
 You were not ready before.

 Somehow you have managed to move in the direction I have called you.
 You’ve made it an uphill climb, but you have been falling forward, so that’s progress!
-I placed the desires in you before you were born, and I have set in place my plan for you and long to bring it to completion.
+I placed the desires in you before you were born, and I have set in place My plan for you and long to bring it to completion.
 If you will just get out of my way!

 A few days after the Holy Whacking in my car, I received a Daily Meditation from Richard Rohr.
-Quite appropriate I think, “All of Jesus’ guidance for ministry…are very concrete and interpersonal.
+Quite appropriate, I think, “All of Jesus’ guidance for ministry…are very concrete and interpersonal.
 They are all about putting people in touch with specific people, especially with people’s pain.
 Person-to-person is the way the Gospel was originally communicated.
-Person-in-love-with-person, person-respecting-person, person-forgiving-person, person-touching-person, person-crying-with-person, person-hugging-person: that’s where the Divine Presence is so beautifully revealed.
+Person-in-love-with-person, person-respecting-person, person-forgiving-person, person-touching-person, person-crying-with-person, person-hugging-person: that’s where the Divine Presence is so beautifully revealed.”

 What a dunce I was, “Therefore I have uttered what I did not understand, things too wonderful for me, which I did not know” (Job 42:3).
-I pray I have finally learned to wait on God and know his plan for me is perfect; to trust his infinite wisdom more than my finite and feeble efforts to do things my own way.
+I pray I have finally learned to wait on God and know His plan for me is perfect; to trust His infinite wisdom more than my finite and feeble efforts to do things my own way.

 And the saga continues…